peasant98/peasant98.github.io/_pages/about.md

 2. Soft hiearchical reinforcement learning (HRL) with quadrotors for improved learning.

 My work in the SBS lab is primarily targeted at building energy simulation, via machine learning and deep learning models.
-I've worked on genetic algorithms to a variety of GANs (Generative Adverserial Networks) in order to completely avoid computationally expensive energy simulations -- that often may take days to weeks.

 In my free time, I enjoy running, biking, swimming, and working out.

-Mamba Mentality!